- Rating: 3 stars

 Preheat the oven to 200°C.

 Roll out the pastry on a lightly floured surface to 1cm thick and cut rounds of pastry larger than mini cheesecake moulds with dimensions of roughly 5cm in width and 5cm in depth.

 Line the base and sides of the mini cheesecake moulds using the pastry, pressing in well and pricking the bases.
 Trim any overhanging pastry and chill for 10 minutes.

-Line the pastry cases with baking parchment and fill with baking beans.
+Line the pastry cases with nonstick baking paper and fill with baking beans.
 Bake in the oven on a baking sheet for 10-12 minutes until golden.
-Remove the parchment and beans at this point, brush the bases with the beaten egg yolk and return to the oven to allow the base to cook and brown.
+Remove the paper and beans at this point, brush the bases with the beaten egg yolk and return to the oven to allow the base to cook and brown.